 OTHER DISCLOSURES

 2. Public Deposits: The Company has not accepted any deposits from the public during the year.
-The Company has no outstanding, overdue, unpaid or unclaimed deposits at the beginning and end of FY 2022.
+The Company had no outstanding, overdue, unpaid or unclaimed deposits at the beginning and end of FY 2023.

 3. Loans, Guarantees and Investments: Details of loans, guarantees/ securities and investments along with the purpose for which the loans, guarantees or securities are proposed to be utilised by the recipient have been disclosed in note no. 5 and 6 to the standalone financial statements.

-4. Particulars of contracts or arrangements with the Related Parties: The Company has formulated a policy on Related Party Transactions (‘RPTs), which was amended on February 1, 2022, for dealing with the review and approval of RPTs.
+4. Particulars of contracts or arrangements with the Related Parties: The Company has formulated a policy on Related Party Transactions (‘RPTs) for dealing with the review and approval of RPTs.
 Prior omnibus approval is obtained for RPTs which are of repetitive nature.
 All RPTs are placed before the Audit Committee for review and approval in terms of the Act and Listing Regulations, as amended.

-5. Material Changes in Financial Position: No material change or commitment has occurred after the close of the FY 2022 till the date of this Report, which affects the financial position of the Company.
+5. Material Changes in Financial Position: No material change or commitment has occurred after the close of FY 2023 till the date of this Report, which affects the financial position of the Company.

 6. Orders passed by Courts/ Regulators: No significant or material order has been passed by the regulators or courts or tribunals impacting the going concern status of the Company or its future operations.